Updated: April 2026

 He often will evaluate for, based on the history, any triggers to immune system and neurological hyper-arousal, including infections, mycotoxins (mold related illness), and environmental toxins.
 He also will discuss options to evaluate and try to restore balance to the excessive inflammation and CNS / autonomic hyperarousal that characterizes his patient base.

 Dr. Ward, ND has an interest in using detoxification and environmental medicine in treating difficult cases, especially those presenting with multiple allergies and chemical sensitivities.
-Dr. Ward's practice focuses on the treatment of allergies, chemical sensitivities, women's health.
-Dr Ward, ND has attained certifications in chelation therapy/heavy metal detoxification, acupuncture, prescription drug authority, and oxidative medicine.
+Dr. Ward's practice focuses on the treatment of allergies, chemical sensitivities.

 Individualized Treatment Plans: All treatments and recommendations are recommended and given after consultation, physical exam and laboratory analysis as indicated.
 All intravenous and intramuscular treatments are individualized and compounded based upon the specifics of that patient’s case and presentation.
 Vitamins, minerals and other nutrients (vitamin C, calcium, magnesium, B-complex, B5, B6, B12, phosphatidyl choline, glutathione, etc) may be administered intravenously or intramuscularly, as indicated by case presentation.